sickozell/SickoCV/README.md

 When used as a swapper the OUT1 led on shows that signals are normally routed, otherwise the OUT2 led on shows when signals are swapped.

 **Fader**
-Fader knob set the crossfade time up to 10s between the switched/routed/swapped signals.
+Fader knob sets the crossfade time up to 10s between the switched/routed/swapped signals.
 CV input is added to Fade knob value and the sum will be clamped in the range of 0-10v.

 **NOTES**